LeeTrent/learn-go-web-dev/go-mvc-rdbms/README.md

 1. was created for pedagogical purposes
 2. attempts to apply the Model-View-Controller (MVC)design pattern in Go.
 3. Attempts to conform to REST API principles by using the "julienschmidt/httprouter" library
+4. provides CRUD operations on one table named 'books' using a Relational Database (PostgreSQL)

 # Database
 PostgreSQL running on localhost